Contents:

 Won Revenue is pulled from the 'Opportunity Amount' field within the Salesforce standard Opportunity object for Closed Won opportunities where the user/reps name is listed as the Opportunity owner.
 By default, each report sorts by this value

-Opportunities Won is based on the number of unique Closed Won opportunities within the Salesforce standard Opportunity object where the user/reps name is listed as the Opportunity owner.
+Opportunities Won is based on the number of unique Closed Won opportunities within the Salesforce standard Opportunity object where the user/rep name is listed as the Opportunity owner.

-There are three different X-Ray Reports, all with different metrics compared against the Won Revenue and Opportunities Won sales outcomes.
+There are multiple X-Ray Reports, all with different metrics compared against the Won Revenue and Opportunities Won sales outcomes.

-The top leaderboard titled 'Activity Ranking From Salesforce Opportunities' displays metrics related to sales activities and actions, such as the number of inbound and outbound calls, Video meetings, accounts touched, and SMS activity.
+The "Activities" report displays metrics related to sales activities and actions, such as the number of inbound and outbound calls, Video meetings, accounts touched, and SMS activity.
 This is particularly useful in identifying which sales activities reps should prioritize their time on.

-The bottom leaderboard titled 'Etiquette Ranking From Salesforce Opportunities' displays conversation etiquette metrics in relation to the sales outcomes, such as Talk Rate, Talk Ratio, Vocabulary diversity, Active listening, and interruption rate.
+The "Behaviors" report displays conversation etiquette metrics in relation to the sales outcomes, such as Talk Rate, Talk Ratio, Vocabulary diversity, Active listening, and interruption rate.
 This is very helpful in identifying Rep behaviors that influence sales outcomes and optimizing your sales metric benchmarks based on actual success instead of generic industry standard metrics.

 Reading X-Ray Reports and Looking for Patterns